 - Refrigerate dough for one hour.

-- When ready to bake, line a baking sheet with parchment paper.
+- When ready to bake, preheat the oven to 350 degrees.
+Line a baking sheet with parchment paper.

 - Roll dough into 1 inch balls.
 Dip the bottom of a small glass into some powdered sugar and press each ball down slightly.